-The Boston Consulting Group has 82 offices in 46 countries, 10,500 employees, nearly 900 partners, and more than 17,000 alumni.
+The Boston Consulting Group has offices in more than 90 cities in 50 countries and has more than 14,000 employees, 900 partners, and 20,000 alumni.
 Now in our sixth decade, we continue not only to grow but also to embody the same timeless sense of purpose and the constant call for renewal that our founder Bruce Henderson instilled at our inception.

 BCG partners with our clients in solving the hardest problems challenging their businesses—and the world.
 We do this by channeling the diversity of our people and their thinking, as well as our shared commitment to uncovering the truth.
 The solutions we develop in partnership with our clients transform not just companies but also entire industries and even segments of society.

 At the core of our business and our organization is close collaboration—among our employees at all levels and with our clients.
 Working together, our people continually challenge themselves and their colleagues to develop and implement innovative new approaches.

 As you learn more about our people and the way they help drive transformation at the world's most relevant organizations, I'm sure you'll understand why BCG is the partner of choice when it matters most.

 BCG is a uniquely global firm, with more than 90 offices in 50 countries and a globally distributed business and partnership.
 Indeed, a truly global mindset is reflected in all we do: at BCG, each partner has the same rights and privileges—decision rights are not concentrated by tenure or tiered within the partnership; none of BCG’s four regions is home to more than a third of the partner group; and our 16-member Executive Committee consists of partners from ten different countries.